+Vertical walls are constructed by utilizing ALL V1 or ALL V2 Blocks for each course.
 Install blocks on the base course with the Batter Indicator pointing Backward.
-At the corner location, place the corner block as shown.
-Abut the next block perpendicular to the first, removing the Lateral Lock ensuring the block are flush.
-Refer to Features & Advantages (page 7) for more information on Vertical Walls.
+At the corner location, place a V1 (or V2) block as shown.
+Abut a standard block next perpendicular to the corner block, ensuring the Batter Indicator is pointing Forward.